 How Coronavirus Stimulus Payments Affect Your Household Income

-The federal government’s new economic impact payments may have you wondering how to calculate your household income, whether you want to apply for health insurance during special enrollment or report a change to your income.
+The federal government’s economic impact payments and the state’s new stimulus payment may have you wondering how to calculate your household income, whether you want to apply for health insurance right now during special enrollment or report a change to your income.

-There are two kinds of stimulus payments: stimulus payments and Pandemic Unemployment Compensation.
-It’s important to understand which payments you need to include in your household income because determines which programs you qualify for and how much financial help you get.
+There are a few different types of stimulus payments: federal stimulus payments, Pandemic Unemployment Compensation (PUC), and the Golden State Stimulus payment.
+It’s important to understand which payments you need to include while calculating your household income because this determines which programs you qualify for and how much financial help you get.

 How do I calculate my annual income when applying for health coverage through Covered California?

 In short, you don’t need to include any stimulus payments (the federal $1,200, $600, and $1,400 payments; and California’s $600 Golden State Stimulus payment) when you calculate your household income.